techmatlock/c0524-code-solutions/express-routes/express-routes-quiz-notes.md

 - What is Express middleware?

-A function that fulfills the requested action.
+A function that fulfills the requested action before the response is sent.

 - What is Express middleware useful for?